Topological equivariant coarse K-homology: The coarse homology theories HgCXG and HgCXGc

 by

-by applying \cite[Cor.\ 4.1]{cank} to the family $(k_{h})_{h\in H}$ with Note that the fibres of $\tilde s $ are non-empty so that the prefactor is well-defined.
-We first observe that is a projection for every $h$ in $H$, and that the family $(p_{h})_{h\in H}$ is mutually orthogonal.
-We calculate for every finite subset $H'$ of $H$ that
+Note that the fibres of $\tilde s $ are non-empty so that the prefactor is well-defined.
+In order to see that the sum defining $U$ converges strictly we first observe that is a projection for every $h$ in $H$, and that the family $(p_{h})_{h\in H}$ is mutually orthogonal.
+We then argue using \cite[Lem.
+7.4.3]{cank} and the involution that the sum over $H$ defining $U$ converges strictly.
+Using the explicit formula we then check using \cite[Lem.
+7.4.1]{cank} that $U$ is an isometry, and that $gU \rho_{g}=\rho'_{g}U$.

-which implies that for every finite subset $H'$ of $H$.
-This verifies the assumption of \cite[Cor.\ 4.1]{cank}.
-A similar calculation shows that $U^{*}U=\id_{C}$.
-Using the explicit formulas one furthermore checks that for every $g$ in $G$ {we have} $gU \rho_{g}=\rho'_{g}U$.
 By construction, the morphism $U$ is $V$-controlled, {where $V$ is the entourage from \eqref{eq_entourage_V_weak_coarse_equiv}.}

 The isometry $U$ exhibits $(C,\rho,\mu)$ as a subobject of $ f_{*} (C',\rho',\mu')$. \end{proof}